 Villisca Ax Murders Expert Dr. Ed Epperly

 Host Aaron Gernes interviews Dr. Ed Epperly, nationally recognized expert historian of the Villisca Ax Murders.
 The brutal slaying of eight people that occurred on June 10, 1912 shocked the town of Villisca, IA and launched a years long investigation.
 To this day, the case remains unsolved.
 Dr. Epperly has been investigating the history of these events since 1955, when he was a UNI student doing a report on Iowa history.
-Dr. Epperly will be at the Franklin Avenue library on Tuesday, October 25 at 6:30 PM to share his research and answer questions.
-As part of the event there will be a screening of the short documentary Axman about Epperly and his obsession with this case.
+Dr. Epperly visited the Franklin Avenue library on Tuesday, October 25 at 6:30 PM.
+As part of the event there was a screening of the short documentary Axman about Epperly and his obsession with this case.

 Visiting author Susan Elizabeth Phillips

 Special guest host Mary Lee Woods interviews Susan Elizabeth Phillips!
 Phillips is the award-winning and New York Times bestselling author of dozens of books, and a five-time recipient of the RITA, the premier award given by the Romance Writers of America.
 Phillips talks about First Star I See Tonight, the eighth book in her popular Chicago Stars series, her writing habits, and her love of travel.
 She was at a special event at Franklin Avenue Library on Tuesday, September 13.